 That’s why making the right decision is so important.
 You can use a variety of websites to review installers, including Yelp!
 And Google Reviews.

 Most importantly, ask them for testimonials and past clients that you can contact.
-The best indication of how a potential solar project will work out on your home is to ask a past customer how well the company did the job and treated them on their project.
+The best indication of how a potential solar project will work out in your home is to ask a past customer how well the company did the job and treated them on their project.

-NOTE: We’ve got a great free resource for you that details specific questions you should ask a solar installer when you interview them to see if they are the right fit for your solar project.
+NOTE: We’ve got a great free resource that details specific questions you should ask a solar installer when you interview them to see if they are the right fit for your solar project.
 To get this FREE download immediately, CLICK HERE.

 buying solar for your home, choosing a solar provider, getting a home solar system, home solar systems, how to choose a solar company, solar design, solar plan, steps to getting solar in your home